The Winnability of Klondike Solitaire and Many Other Patience Games: Introduction

 \section{Introduction}

-Patience games - single-player card games also known as `Solitaire' games\footnote{We use the word `Patience' in preference to `Solitaire' where we only use one. `Patience' is the traditional word in British English and `Solitaire' the US usage.
-Ross and Healey discuss at length the names used in languages around the world\cite{patience-history}. } - have been a popular pastime for more than 200 years.\cite{patience-history} We compute winnability percentages on random deals of many single-deck patience games using a general solver named `Solvitaire'.
-Almost all our results are either entirely new or significant improvements on previous knowledge Where results were previously known, these previous results were obtained using solvers specific to a particular patience or small family of patiences.
-In contrast, Solvitaire solves a wide variety of single-deck patience game expressible in our flexible rule-description language.
-Based on simple backtracking search, it exploits a number of techniques to improve efficiency; transposition tables,\cite{Greenblatt1988,smith-caching} symmetry, \cite{gent2006symmetry} dominances,\cite{Chu2015} and streamliners.\cite{streamliner-gomes,wetter2015automatically}
+Patience games - single-player card games also known as `solitaire' games\footnote{Herein we use the word `patience' as the traditional word in UK English while `solitaire' is the US usage \cite{patience-history}. } - have been a popular pastime for more than 200 years \cite{patience-history}.
+This popularity continues, with Microsoft Windows Solitaire -- just one implementation of one patience game -- being played 100 million times per day in 2020 \cite{solitaire-100million}.
+We compute winnability percentages on random instances of many single-deck patience games using a general solver named `Solvitaire'.
+Almost all our results are either entirely new or significant improvements on previous knowledge.
+Where results were previously known, they were obtained using solvers specific to a particular game or small family of games.
+In contrast, Solvitaire solves a wide variety of patience games expressible in our flexible rule-description language.
+Based on depth-first backtracking search, it exploits a number of techniques to improve efficiency: transposition tables \cite{Greenblatt_transposition,smith-caching}, symmetry \cite{gent2006symmetry}, dominances \cite{Chu2015}, and streamliners \cite{streamliner-gomes,wetter2015automatically}.

-Hundreds of different patience games exist.\cite{parlett} The probability of any given game being winnable has always been of interest to players, with advice published as to how likely a given game is to be solvable at least as long ago as 1890.\cite{cavendish} Our ignorance of the winnability percentage of just one of these games, Klondike, has been called ``one of the embarrassments of applied mathematics".\cite{rollout2} Only for a very small number of games, e.g. Freecell\cite{fish_fc_billiard}, has this probability previously been known to a high degree of accuracy.
-In this paper we are able to report the winnability percentage of Klondike and dozens of other games with a 95\% confidence interval within $\pm 0.1\%$.
-Remarkably, we achieve this with a solver which can be used for a very wide variety of games so is not highly optimised for any particular one.
+\gamename{Klondike},\footnote{In the main text of this paper, we distinguish names of games by writing them in italics, e.g. \gamename{Klondike}.} the game in Windows Solitaire, is just one example of hundreds of patience games that exist \cite{parlett}.
+Understanding the range of games available requires understanding some key terminology: we give a very concise introduction in Section \ref{terminology}.
+The probability of winning has always been of interest to players, with advice published as to how likely a given game is to be winnable at least as long ago as 1890 \cite{cavendish}.
+In this paper, we study 81 variants of about 40 different patience games.
+Not knowing the winnability of just one of these games, \gamename{Klondike}, has been called ``one of the embarrassments of applied mathematics'' \cite{rollout2}.
+Only for a very small number of games, e.g. \gamename{FreeCell} \cite{fish_fc_billiard}, has this probability previously been known to a high degree of accuracy.
+For games with hidden cards, we follow standard practice in the literature of considering the `thoughtful' variant \cite{rollout2}, in which the ranks and suits of hidden cards are known to the player at the start of the game.